dacostafrankaboagye/ALL_NOTES/notes.md

 # Kotlin

 - released in 2016 by JetBrains
+- In 2016, the first official stable version was released (Kotlin v1.0)
 - Being a general-purpose programming language
+-  a statically typed language for the JVM, Android and the browser.
+- offers developers the ability to extend the functionality of classes without having to use inheritance.
+- Kotlin offers type inference
 - used for:
     - Android development
     - web development